adamreger/spring-petclinic-k8s/README.md

 [Spring Cloud Netflix](https://spring.io/projects/spring-cloud-netflix) since the Kubernetes platform already provides one such implementation.

-Moreover, container images for the Spring PetClinic are now built using [Cloud Native Buildpacks](https://buildpacks.io).
+Moreover, container images for the Spring PetClinic are now built from the provided `Dockerfile`s using the standard Docker CLI.
+Each service module ships with its own `Dockerfile` under the project root.
-You will not find any `Dockerfile` in this repository: the `pack` CLI is used to build secure and optimized container images for you.

 ## Building this application